thundertick/thundertick/README.md

 You can get the latest unreleased versions by loading an unpacked extension by [building the code in the repository manually.](#Build)

-It is recommended you restart your browser after installation of thundertick so that it can function correctly and inject the scripts into the tabs to allow for thundertick to show up.

 ##Usage
 To launch thundertick on any open tab you can either click the thundertick browser-action(the icon in your toolbar) or you can tap on the ```backtick``` key on your keyboard.